 - Latin Name: Capiscum annuum

 - Temperature: Warmer

 - Plant Space: 12"

 - Row Spacing: 24"

 - 4 oz- Approximately 14,760 Seeds

 - 1 lb- Approximately 59,400 Seeds

 This sweet pepper variety thrives best in warmer temperatures.
 The best planting time is middle of spring early summer.
-It is important to keep plant well water to produce best germination and fruit quality.
-This variety produces more quickly then other varieties, making it one of the more favorable.
+It is important to keep plant well watered to produce best germination and fruit quality.
+This variety produces more quickly than other varieties, making it one of the more favorable.
 Pick when the fruits have reached the desired color and size.